Table of Contents

 - Feeding them a balanced and whole-food diet

 How to Care for a Dog with Dementia?

 There's no sugar-coating it: it will be particularly challenging for you as the owner to care for your furry friend suffering from dementia.

 Here are some tips on how to care for a dog with dementia:

 - You're probably sensing this already, but yes.
-You'll be needing a lot of patience, patience, patience.
+You'll need a lot of patience, patience, patience.

-- Make sure your dog can always find his needs nearby at home–especially his food, water, and bed.
+- Ensure your dog can always find his needs nearby at home–especially his food, water, and bed.

 - Bring him outdoors for his daily exercise–30 minutes to 1 hour should be enough.
 Keeping him physically active all the time is important.
 (Consider using doggy wheelchairs if your dog can't walk anymore.)

 - Of course, don't forget brain exercises!
 Puzzle toys, teaching them new tricks, or reinforcing old tricks should do the trick, too.